Scanning Probe Microscopy (SPM)

-As the very first instrument to demonstrate atomic resolution in real-space, from the IBM Zurich Laboratory, the Scanning Tunneling Microscope still continue to demonstrate amazing resolution especially in the field of STS (Scanning Tunneling Spectroscopy), spin-polarized STM, or in combination with light source (induced photo-current) or photo-detector (light-emitting STM).
-Specially coated tips now even allow to perform experiment in liquid with an Electrochemical STM and a bi-potentiostat.
+As the very first instrument to demonstrate atomic resolution in real-space, from the IBM Zurich Laboratory, the STM still continues to demonstrate amazing resolution especially in the field of Scanning Tunneling Spectroscopy (STS), spin-polarized STM, or in combination with a light source (induced photo-current) or a photo-detector (light-emitting STM).
+Specially coated tips now even allow to perform experiment in liquid with an electrochemical STM and a bi-potentiostat.

 High performance low-noise lock-in amplifier are therefore particularly valuable for multiple differential measurements such as dI/dV, d2I/dV2 or dI/dz measurements, Inelastic Electron Tunneling Spectroscopy (IETS) and 3D-Spectroscopy at large.
 Internal and external reference signals can also serve to enhance otherwise too weak signal from external modulation.

-And now with the new UHFLI-BOX Boxcar averager, even time-resolved STS experiments can be addressed by averaging enough pulses to reach pA detectable current.
+And, with the UHF Boxcar Averager, even time-resolved STS experiments can be addressed by averaging enough pulses to reach pA detectable current.